Marc's Voice » Shooting for the Moon

 - and sign on for their software in-machine experiences

-- meanwhile we’ve setup our bureaus for ads, admin, moderation and editorial content
+- meanwhile we’ve setup our bureaus for ads, admin, moderation and editorial content- and empowered the residents to express themselves, interact and browse

 - and we’re training our students in how to moderate, admin, community liaison and operatethis environment